bianca1208/Pasig-Archives/_includes/cb/about_the_about.md

 Besides iconic landmarks such as the Pasig River (Ilog Pasig), the city also showcases its identity through its “Umaagos ang pag-asa” (overflowing with hope) is the tagline.

-References:
+{% include feature/modal.html button="This is a modal using a 'primary' colored button to invite clicking" title="When clicked:"

+text="References:
 <p>(n.d.).
 Pasig City.
 Philippine Cities. <a href="https://philippinescities.com/pasig-city/#:~:text=Pasig%20was%20a%20part%20before,Marcos%20through%20Presidential%20Decree%20824">https://philippinescities.com/pasig-city/#:~:text=Pasig%20was%20a%20part%20before,<br>Marcos%20through%20Presidential%20Decree%20824</a></p>

 <p>(n.d.).
 About Pasig City.
 Pasig City government website. <a href="https://www.pasigcity.gov.ph/about-pasig-city">https://www.pasigcity.gov.ph/about-pasig-city</a></p>

 <p>(n.d.).
 Philippine Statistics Authority.
 (2021, July 13).
-Highlights of the Philippine Population 2020 Census of Population and Housing (2020 CPH). <a href="https://psa.gov.ph/content/highlights-philippine-population-2020-census-population-and-housing-2020-cph">https://psa.gov.ph/content/highlights-philippine-population-2020-census-population-and-housing-2020-cph</a></p>
+Highlights of the Philippine Population 2020 Census of Population and Housing (2020 CPH). <a href="https://psa.gov.ph/content/highlights-philippine-population-2020-census-population-and-housing-2020-cph">https://psa.gov.ph/content/highlights-philippine-population-2020-census-population-and-housing-2020-cph</a></p>"

+color="primary" %}